Penguins jump on Kings early, roll to 6-1 victory – KION546

 Rakell’s followed a little less than four minutes later by skating behind Petersen through the paint to backhand home a rebound off a Petry shot from the point.

-Carl Grundstrom’s power-play goal with 2:12 remaining spoiled Jarry’s bid for his 12th career shutout.

-“The only thing is the (first) period is as bad as the score is, I didn’t think our play was that bad,” Kings center Anze Kopitar said.
-“Just a couple (of) tough breaks.
-We’re down 3-0 and then you’re obviously playing catch up.
-You’re trying to make something happen.
-It didn’t happen tonight.”
+That was all for Petersen and while Quick steadied things when he entered, this time there would be no comeback like the one Los Angeles put together during an overtime victory in Nashville on Tuesday.

+The Kings kept Jarry busy but the two-time All-Star, who missed all but one of Pittsburgh’s playoff games last season due to a foot injury, kept Los Angeles at bay while the Penguins poured it on.

-Petry struggled in an overtime loss to Montreal on Tuesday, getting called for three penalties and being booed relentlessly in a building where he played for eight years before being traded to Pittsburgh over the summer.
-The 34-year-old defenseman responded by drilling home a slap shot from the point 4:13 into the second and chipping in two assists as the Penguins pulled away as they have so many times during Sullivan’s long tenure.
+Petry bounced back from a tough night in Montreal — where he spent eight seasons before being traded to Pittsburgh over the summer — by drilling home a slap shot from the point 4:13 into the second and the rout was on.

-The franchise’s all-time winningest coach and two-time Stanley Cup winner passed along the credit to the players who have made his 300 victories happen.

-“They’re the guys that go out there and earn the wins for us,” Sullivan said.
-“These guys I’ve been coaching in my time here work so hard to bring us the success we have on the ice.”

 UP NEXT